Tosino46/Amazon-Product-Review-Analysis/README.md

 ## General Overview

-This report presents a comprehensive analysis of Amazon product reviews across various categories, focusing on customer feedback, pricing trends, discount patterns, and performance metrics.
-The aim is to extract actionable insights that drive strategic decisions related to product pricing, promotion, and inventory management.
+This report presents a comprehensive analysis of RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platform like Amazon.
+This report shoes product reviews across various categories, focusing on customer feedback, pricing trends, discount patterns, and performance metrics.

+## Aim

+The aim is to extract actionable insights that drive strategic decisions related to product pricing, promotion, marketing strategies and inventory management.

 ## Methodology

-Step 1: Data Cleaning – Removed duplicates, handled missing values.
+Step 1: Data Cleaning – Removed duplicates, handled missing values, change data type.

 Step 2: Sentiment Analysis – Classified reviews as Positive, Negative, or Neutral.